 Or how about a spot of fishing, no permis required, for only 10 euros, payable on site?

 The Sant Marti lake is stocked with trout and carp, has a ‘parcours de sante’, (fitness trail) to encourage you to hop, skip, and jump around the lake, and makes a delightful day out with a picnic, the dog, and the kids.

 The nearby ‘Ancienne Ecole’ provides a delicious alternative to a lakeside sarnie, and is a great community restaurant, using only local staff and local produce.

 Small, yes…. but Palau is no one horse town and equestrian fans have a bit of a treat in store.

 Rando & Chariot was created by René over 20 years ago.
-With Scottish born Kim and their 2 sons Jordi and Jamie, they share their passion for horses (and camels!) with like minded lovers of ‘la nature’ by offering a breathtaking variety of exciting horsey activities along beach and river bank.
+He shares his passion for horses (and camels!) with like minded lovers of ‘la nature’ by offering a breathtaking variety of exciting horsey activities along beach and river bank.

 For most of them, no experience is necessary so if you’re a little horsily challenged and having a go for the first time, or have been thinking about getting back into the saddle, this is the perfect opportunity…. with a little romance and a few thrills thrown in for good measure.

 How about a horse and carriage ride through the countryside with peach tasting en route?
 A great family activity.
 Or maybe a ride along the River Tech, both in and out of the water, with qualified guides?